Frances-Odunaiya/Data-Analysis-and-Visualizations-Using-SQL-POWERBI/Pizza Sales/README.md

 - **Key Performance Indicators**: Looking at the Total Revenue, Avg Order Value, Total Pizzas sold, Total Orders, and Avg Pizzas per Order provides us with valuable insights into the performance of various KPIs, enabling data-driven decision-making and strategic planning.
 <img src = "https://github.com/Frances-Odunaiya/Data-Analysis-and-Visualizations-Using-SQL-POWERBI/blob/main/Pizza%20Sales/Pizza%20Sales%20Images/Key_Findings_on_Visualizations/Screenshot%202024-04-01%20221321.png" alt = "KPI">

 - **Busiest Days and Times**: Understanding these busiest days and times enables effective staffing, inventory management, and marketing strategies to capitalize on peak sales periods.In this analysis, i found that orders are highest on Friday.
-Also for the monthly pattern, I noticed that the maximum orders took place in January and July.
+Also for the monthly pattern, I noticed that the maximum orders took place in July.
 <img src = "https://github.com/Frances-Odunaiya/Data-Analysis-and-Visualizations-Using-SQL-POWERBI/blob/main/Pizza%20Sales/Pizza%20Sales%20Images/Key_Findings_on_Visualizations/Screenshot%202024-04-01%20221419.png" alt = "Busy days and times">

 - **Sales Performance**: Comprehending sales performance metrics enables informed decision-making, strategic planning, and the refinement of sales strategies, contributing to business growth and profitability.
 In this analysis, Classic Category contributes to maximum sales and total orders while the Large size pizza contributes to maximum sales.